gitnacho/angular/aio/content/guide/workspace-config.md

 <div class="alert is-helpful">

-**NOTE**: The `projects` section of the configuration file does not correspond exactly to the workspace file structure.
+**NOTA**: The `projects` section of the configuration file does not correspond exactly to the workspace file structure.

 *   The initial application created by `ng new` is at the top level of the workspace file structure.
 *   Additional applications and libraries go into a `projects` folder in the workspace.